-Buying a home will likely be the largest investment you make in your lifetime.
-Before closing on the house, you'll want to know that no other individual or entity has a right, lien or claim to the property.
+Buying a home will likely be the largest investment you make in your life.
+Before you close, you'll want to know that no individual or entity has a right, lien or claim to the property.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title insurance company searches the title history of the property.
-The title insurance company can almost always find any title problems that may arise and clear up these problems prior to closing.
+The title insurance company searches the property's title history.
+Through its research, the title insurance company can almost always identify any title problems and clear up these problems prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
 Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Title insurance covers the following:
+It will also cover what the title company is responsible for.
+Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.